oeloeloel/forked/manual.md

 This line has `some code` in it
 ~~~

+Inline styles may also be used in blockquotes.

 ### Blockquotes
 Blockquotes put your text in a box:
 > The Maharajah's Star is a diamond of great renown.